Economy of Bokaro: Steel plants

 Bokaro is mostly known for its steel industry.
-Here is one of the world's, Asia's and India's largest steel plant name the Bokaro Steel Plant.
+Here is one of the world's, Asia's and India's largest steel plants, named the Bokaro Steel Plant.
 It was established in 1964.
 It has its headquarters in Bokaro itself.
 This plant is now a part of Steel Authority of India (SAIL).
 This plant is located at Marafari.
 Steel industry is largest industry field in the city of Bokaro. approximately 1/4 or 2/4 of the city covers the steel plant.
 Many peoples of Bokaro are working here.
-Here is another famous steel company namely Vedanta Electrosteel Casting Ltd. It is a company headquartered and based in Kolkata.
+Here is another steel company namely Vedanta Electrosteel Casting Ltd. It is a company headquartered and based in Kolkata.
 It has set up its plant at Chas.

-The Bokaro Steel Plant was established with the collaboration of Soviet Union when the First Prime Minister of India Jawahar lal Nehru desired to establish a Steel Plant in the region.
-Bokaro Steel Plant expansion to extend its capacity from 7.5 Metric Tonnes before 2011.
+The Bokaro Steel Plant was established with the collaboration of Soviet Union when the first prime minister of India, Jawaharlal Nehru, desired to establish a steel plant in the region.
+Bokaro Steel Plant expansion to extend its capacity from 7.5 metric tonnes before 2011.
 Vedanta Electrosteel Castings Limited - A Kolkata-based water pipe manufacturer acquired 2,500 acres (10 square kilometres) of land 18 kilometres (11 miles) from the city and has erected its 2.2 MTPA steel plant.
 The company has invested close to Rs 80 Bn (US$1.6 Bn) on this project which was operational from 2010.

 It is the second biggest steel manufacturer in Bokaro behind SAIL's Bokaro Steel Plant.

-Sundaram Steel located at Balidih, is the another steel producer in the city.
+Sundaram Steel located at Balidih is another steel producer in the city.
 It is located at Balidih Industrial Area.
 Tannu Tools Pvt Ltd is a manufacturer of tools in Boakro.
 It have its plant at Balidih Industrial Area, Balidih.

 The city has presence of Steel Authority of India Ltd., Oil and Natural Gas Corporation, Vedanta amongst others.
 Steel Authority of India Limited - The economy of the city is primarily depended on the integrated steel plant established by Steel Authority of India.